DaliAbess/Bash-Scripting-Challenge/Challenges/Day_5/Log_Analyzer.md

 1. **Input:** The script should take the path to the log file as a command-line argument.

 2. **Error Count:** Analyze the log file and count the number of error messages.
-An error message can be identified by a specific keyword (e.g., "ERROR" or "Failed").
+An error message can be identified by a specific keyword (e.g., "ERROR" ).
 Print the total error count.

 3. **Critical Events:** Search for lines containing the keyword "CRITICAL" and print those lines along with the line number.